 We want more people to become a ‘Friend of the Old Church Trust’.
-It costs £10 per year per Friend, and that will attract a discount on the tickets for the events that are often oversubscribed.
+It costs £10 per year per Friend, and that enables preferential booking of tickets for the events that are often oversubscribed.
 We are mixing our events as we go forward; some music, some talks on a diverse range of subjects, and always the knowledge that you are contributing towards the rich weave of history that accompanies this old place going back at least 800 years…

 We look forward to welcoming you to the Old Church.
 Please contact Jilly Carleton-Smith (01494 837205) or Pam Garner (01494 837501) to become a Friend of the Old Church and discover the gem in the heart of The Lee.